Lyman Lemnitzer

-Lyman Louis Lemnitzer (August 29, 1899 – November 12, 1988) was a United States Army general who served as the fourth chairman of the Joint Chiefs of Staff from 1960 to 1962.
-He then served as the Supreme Allied Commander Europe of NATO from 1963 to 1969.
+Lyman Louis Lemnitzer (29 August 1899 – 12 November 1988) was a United States Army general of the Cold War.
+He notably served as the fourth chairman of the Joint Chiefs of Staff from 1960 to 1962 and Supreme Allied Commander Europe of NATO from 1963 to 1969.
+As chairman of the Joint Chiefs of Staff, Lemnitzer was responsible for drafting Operation Northwoods, a proposed plan to create support for military action against Cuba, by orchestrating false flag terrorism acts in the United States.

 Early life and education

 Lemnitzer was born on August 29, 1899, in Honesdale, Pennsylvania.
 He graduated from Honesdale High School in 1917.

 He then entered the United States Military Academy at West Point, from which he graduated in 1920 with a commission as a second lieutenant in the United States Army Coast Artillery Corps.

-Early career

 Lemnitzer graduated from the Coast Artillery School in 1921, and then served at Fort Adams in Rhode Island and in the Philippines.
 He was an instructor at West Point from 1926 to 1930.

 Lemnitzer served again in the Philippines from 1934 to 1935, and graduated from the United States Army Command and General Staff College in 1936.
 He was an instructor at the Coast Artillery School, and graduated from the United States Army War College in 1940.